boekkooi/openshift-diy-nginx-php/README.md

 * [[DIY] Nginx + PHP 5.4](https://www.openshift.com/forums/openshift/diy-nginx-php-54) origional forum post.
 * [Nginx, PHP5.5 and Phalcon on OpenShift](http://www.sitepoint.com/nginx-php5-5-phalcon-openshift/) by [Bruno Skvorc](https://twitter.com/bitfalls) using a fork by [duythien](https://github.com/duythien).
 * [How to Run Nginx PHP-FPM under OpenShift](https://www.openshift.com/blogs/how-to-run-nginx-php-fpm-under-openshift) a cartridge created by [Getup Cloud](http://getupcloud.com/index_en.html)

-If you wrote a article about openshit and nginx+php please let me know so I can add it to the list.